Sharks' Joel Ward could bring anthem protests to NHL | FOX Sports

 Sharks’ Joel Ward could bring anthem protests to NHL

 The 36-year-old Ward, one of about 30 black players in the league, is from Canada.
-Asked by the newspaper if he would consider kneeling during the anthem, Ward says ”it’s definitely something I wouldn’t cross out.”
+Asked by the newspaper if he would consider kneeling during the anthem, Ward said it’s something he ”wouldn’t cross out.”

+”I’ve experienced a lot of racism myself in hockey and on a day-to-day occurrence,” he said. ”I haven’t really sat down to think about it too much yet, but I definitely wouldn’t say no to it.”

 Former San Francisco 49ers quarterback Colin Kaepernick began kneeling during the anthem in the preseason a year ago to make a statement about social inequality and police treatment of blacks in the United States.
-More than 200 NFL players knelt or sat during Sunday’s anthems in the wake of Trump’s suggestion that NFL owners fire players who protest during ”The Star-Spangled Banner.”
+More than 200 players knelt or took other action during Sunday’s anthems in the wake of Trump’s suggestion that NFL owners fire players who protest during ”The Star-Spangled Banner.”

+Oakland Athletics catcher Bruce Maxwell became the first major league baseball player to take a knee during the national anthem Saturday.

-Sharks coach Pete DeBoer says he would back Ward if he decides to take a knee this season.
-Ward says general manager Doug Wilson also was supportive.
+Sharks coach Peter DeBoer said he would back Ward if he decides to take a knee this season.
+Ward said general manager Doug Wilson also has been supportive.

 FOX Sports Go